oracle-livelabs/analytics-ai/semantic-modeler-2/initialization-variables/initialization-variables.md

 ## Introduction

-In this tutorial, you create a global initialization block with three variables that users of the deployed semantic model can use when creating expressions in Oracle Analytics.
+In this lab, you create a global initialization block with three variables that users of the deployed semantic model can use when creating expressions in Oracle Analytics.

-Estimated Lab Time: 25 minutes

-### About

 You can create three types of initialization blocks: